 The College contributes 6% of each Participant’s base earnings up to the breakpoint and 9% of base earnings above the breakpoint, regardless of whether the participant contributes to the plan.
-The breakpoint is $70,907 effective July 1, 2021, and changes each July 1 based on the amount that College salaries increase.
+The breakpoint is $76,225 effective July 1, 2022, and is updated each July 1 based on the amount that College salaries increase.

 Example 2.
-Bi-Weekly-Paid Participant with Base Earnings Exceeding Breakpoint.
+For Participants Paid Bi-weekly with Base Earnings Exceeding the Breakpoint.

 Optional Participant Matched Contributions and Matching College Contributions